FutureProg/cities-2-prop-lights-mod/README.md

 # Renaming your project

-You can leverage the helper script in `scripts/rename.csx` in order to replace "MyCoolMod" with whatever you want to name your project.
+You can leverage the helper script in `scripts/rename.csx` in order to replace "PropLightsMod" with whatever you want to name your project.
 Usage:

 ```
-$ dotnet script scripts\rename.csx "MyCoolMod" "AnotherModIMade"
+$ dotnet script scripts\rename.csx "PropLightsMod" "AnotherModIMade"
 ```

 # Set license details

-You'll need to update `LICENSE` with the correct details for `<Year>` and `<Author>`, and change "MyCoolMod" to your mod name if you haven't already.
+You'll need to update `LICENSE` with the correct details for `<Year>` and `<Author>`, and change "PropLightsMod" to your mod name if you haven't already.

 # Incrementing version number